amarh/openPLM/trunk/docs/admin/ht_1_install_server.rst

     * ``rabbitmqctl add_vhost openplm``
     * ``rabbitmqctl set_permissions -p openplm openplm ".*" ".*" ".*"``

-Then you must modify the `BROKER_*` settings, if you follow this tutorial, you only have to change `BROKER_PASSWORD`.
+Then you must modify the `BROKER_*` settings in the :file:`settings.py`, if you follow this tutorial, you only have to change `BROKER_PASSWORD`.

 :command:`celeryd`, celery's daemon must be run. openPLM ships with an init script: